JexPY/filemanager-fastapi/readme.md

 * Serving files from local storage
 * Easy Security using Bearer token
 * Out of box documenation thanks to fast-api [/docs && /redoc paths are avaliable]
-* SSL secured reverse nginx proxy using gunicorn and uvlopp
+* SSL secured reverse nginx proxy using gunicorn and uvloop

 Going to add video file modification using ffmpeg and will optimize it a little therefore its already is really fast, try by yourself :)